Dr. Amelie Ramirez Joins New Team to Guide San Antonio in Reopening Economy after Social Distancing

 UPDATE April 29, 2020: Ramirez and the COVID-19 Health Transition Team have released A Guide to Reopening San Antonio and Bexar County, a multi-phase plan for reopening our community as safely as possible.

-“This guidance is based on existing public health evidence, data, and expertise, and informed by shared values, including a commitment to equity and service to the community,” according to the report.
+“This guidance is based on existing public health evidence, data, and expertise, and informed by shared values,” according to the report.
 “For safe re-opening, we recognize that our community needs more education about COVID-19, improved access to testing for COVID-19, and an expansion of our existing public health capacity for contact tracing and follow up.
-We also must focus our efforts on those who are medically at risk and on marginalized populations.”
+We also must focus our efforts on those who [face issues with the non-medical drivers of health].”

 They will present the strategy to several working groups named earlier by Nirenberg and Wolff to recommend measures for long-term recovery, community rebuilding, and ongoing disease prevention.